-These days you could found pasta sauce at every grocery store, they are made from various brand with wide range of flavors and styles.
+These days you could found pasta sauces at every grocery store, they are made from various brands with a wide range of flavors and styles.
 Those are great to store for those quick, short meals.
 All you have to do were boil the pasta/spaghetti, warm the sauce and throw in some meat like sausages or meatball.
 Top them with some grated cheese and voila.

-Still, even though I’m not that picky, and don’t mind that those store bought pasta sauce have that special “cure” taste in them, somebody does.
-So when I have some spare times and when we have overflow ripen tomatoes in our backyard, it’s time to make that special spaghetti sauce.
-Yup, you heard that right, let’s make spaghetti sauce from all scratch, no can, no store bought.
-Don’t worry, it is not that hard, and doesn’t took that long either.
-You can make the sauce as recipe below, use it immediately or double (I always triple) it then store in ice cube tray for easier future usage.
-If you’re into canning, then you could can them too but I prefer freezing method personally.
+Still, even though I’m not that picky, and don’t mind that those store-bought pasta sauce have that special “cure” taste in them, somebody does.
+So when I have some spare time and when we have overflow ripen tomatoes in our backyard, it’s time to make that special spaghetti sauce.
+Yup, you heard that right, let’s make spaghetti sauce from all scratch, no can, no store-bought.
+Don’t worry, it is not that hard, and doesn’t take that long either.
+You can make the sauce as the recipe below, use it immediately or double (I always triple) it then store in ice cube tray for easier future usage.
+If you’re into canning, then you could can them too but I prefer the freezing method personally.

 Most of the ingredients are fresh and ready from my garden except for honey and oil, of course.
 Oh, don’t forget the cheese!
-I just love that cheese, and throw in a cup of your favorite wine too.
-They smell so great altogether.
-Let’s get ready, shall we.
+I just love that cheese and throw in a cup of your favorite wine too.
+They smell so great all together.
+Let’s get ready, shall we?